deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 '''''''''''''''''''''''''

-Begin by using an **mrsimulator** utility function :py:meth:`~mrsimulator.utils.spectral_fitting.make_LMFIT_params` to extract a list of LMFIT parameters from the Simulator and SignalProcessor objects.
+Begin by using an **MRSimulator** utility function :py:meth:`~mrsimulator.utils.spectral_fitting.make_LMFIT_params` to extract a list of LMFIT parameters from the Simulator and SignalProcessor instances.

 .. skip: next